-ections Page 1 Pages
+Sections TALA, Pages

 1. Short title, extent and commencement 4

-2. 4
+2. Definitions 4

 CHAPTER II BUREAU OF INDIAN STANDARDS

 3. Establishment of Bureau and Constitution of Governing Council 7

-4. Executive Committee of Bureau , 8
+4. Executive Committee of Bureau 8

 5. Advisory Committees of Bureau 8

 6. Vacancies, etc., not to invalidate act or proceedings 8

 7. Director-General 9

 8. Officers and employees of Bureau 9

 9. Powers and functions of Bureau 9

 CHAPTER III INDIAN STANDARDS, CERTIFICATION AND LICENCE

 10. Indian Standards 11

-11. Prohibition to publish, reproduce or record without authorisation
+11. Prohibition to publish, reproduce or record without authorisation by Bureau 11

-11. hy Bureau 11

 12. Conformity Assessment scheme 11

-13. Crent of licence or certificate of conformity 12
+13. Grant of licence or certificate of conformity 12

-14. Certification of Standard Mark of jewellers and sellers of certain 12 13
+14. Certification of Standard Mark of jewellers and sellers of certain specified goods or articles 12

-15. Prohibition to import, sell, exhibit, etc 14
+15. Prohibition to import, sell, exhibit, etc 13

-16. Central Government to direct compulsory use of Standard Mark
+16. Central Government to direct compulsory use of Standard Mark 14

-17. monufacture sell, etc., certain goods without 14
+17. Prohibition to manufacture, sell, etc., certain goods without

-Standard Mark